sflagp/QBXML-Object-Models/How To/Create Query Request.md

 The QbModels has the following paradigm.
 For the most part, there should be one Rq for each QBXML request defined in the SDK.
 The request names should match the requests defined in the SDK.
 At last count, I believe I have defined well over 100 query/add/mod requests.
-Once the request is sent to the Quickbooks RP, the QBXML response can then be passed into the appropriate Qb__View.
+Once the request is sent to the Quickbooks RP, the QBXML response can then be passed into the appropriate {request type}Rs.

 For example, if you wanted to query Quickbooks for a customer, the SDK defines a CustomerQueryRq.
 The QbModels contains a CustomerQueryRq object that can be instantiated to build the QBXML.
 The following will query Quickbooks for all customers whose name contains Smith.